- Compare

 Governance

-Core governance is coming soon, while Starknet governance is on-chain
+Core has no data, while Starknet governance is on-chain

 Other Comparisons